OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

 ---
-title: How to design an automated database deployment process
+title: How to design an automated database deployment process?
 description: This article walks you through designing your ideal automated database deployment process.
 author: bob.walker@octopus.com
 visibility: private